carlosfigueira/iosOffline/Readme.md

     @end

 Now open the implementation file (QSAppDelegate.m) and add the implementation for the core data stack methods.
-Notice that this is pretty much the code that you get when you create a new application in Xcode and select the "Use Core Data" checkbox.
+Notice that this is pretty much the code that you get when you create a new application in Xcode and select the "Use Core Data" checkbox, with the main difference that we're using a private queue concurrency type when initializing the `NSManagedContextObject`.

     @implementation QSAppDelegate